 Types of Arctic Birds

-Birds in the Arctic have two choices, either they can hunker down for a cold harsh winter and hope they have the fluff to survive it, or they can escape to warmer climates for the winter season which is more pleasant but can take quite a lot of energy.
+Birds in the Arctic have two choices, either they can hunker down for a cold harsh winter and hope they have the fluff to survive it, or they can escape to warmer climates during the season which is more pleasant but can take quite a lot of energy.
 Very few birds pick the first option, hunkering down.
-This includes things like ptarmigans and snowy owls which weather out the winter on land, and the incredible Atlantic Puffins who sit out in the Atlantic Ocean over winter.
+The ones that do include things like ptarmigans and snowy owls which weather out the winter on land, and the incredible Atlantic Puffins who sit out in the Atlantic Ocean over winter.

 The vast majority of Arctic birds go for the second option, seasonal migration.
 The summer months are spent in the north enjoying all the berries, shrubs and tasty insects flying around in the forests and snowless tundra.
 Then as winter approaches the birds fly off to far flung warmer places where they can get enough food.
 This includes birds like eagles, geese, some wagtails and some sparrows.